This recipe is part of The Proper Pinwheel’s holiday series, Mission: Merry 2012.

 - 1 1/2 tsp. vanilla

 - 1/2 c. coarsely chopped cashews

 On a large cookie sheet, sprinkle 1/2 c. of the finely crushed cashews and lay the chocolate bars evenly on top.
 Place the cookie sheet in the oven at 200 degrees F and let the chocolate melt.
 Once the bars have melted, remove cookie sheet from oven.
 In a large sauce pan or stock pot, combine butter, sugar, and vanilla.
 Bring to a boil and watch like a hawk.
 Stir slowly and constantly.
 Toffee will be ready to pour when the color starts to change to a darker brown.
 This takes about 12 minutes.
 Once the toffee color changes, add 1/2 c. coarsely chopped cashews and mix well.
+The toffee mixture should start to smoke and continue to darken.
 Immediately spread over chocolate bars and sprinkle with remaining cashews.
 Let set for a few hours.
-You can speed up the process in the freezer if you are impatient like me.
+You can speed up the process in the freezer if you are impatient like me. 🙂

 Once ready, use a sharp knife to break off jagged pieces.
 Toffee is thick so be careful when cutting!